free things to do in New York City

 Book Discussion | Stanley Kubrick: American Filmmaker

-David Mikics on his engrossing biography of one of the most influential filmmakers in cinematic history.
-Kubrick grew up in the Bronx, a doctor’s son.
+David Mikics on his engrossing biography of one of the most influential filmmakers in cinematic history. more Kubrick grew up in the Bronx, a doctor’s son.
 From a young age he was consumed by photography, chess, and, above all else, movies.
 He was a self-taught filmmaker and self-proclaimed outsider, and his films exist in a unique world of their own outside the Hollywood mainstream.
 Kubrick’s Jewishness played a crucial role in his idea of himself as an outsider.
 Obsessed with rebellion against authority, war, and male violence, Kubrick was himself a calm, coolly masterful creator and a talkative, ever-curious polymath immersed in friends and family.
-Drawing on interviews and new archival material, Mikics for the first time explores the personal side of Kubrick’s films.An in-depth look at Christopher Nolan, considered to be the most profound, commercially successful director at work today, written with his full cooperation.
+Drawing on interviews and new archival material, Mikics for the first time explores the personal side of Kubrick’s films.An in-depth look at Christopher Nolan, considered to be the most profound, commercially successful director at work today, written with his full cooperation. less

 New York City, NY; NYC